 Flexible “just-in-time” technology down to a batch size of 1

-Anyone who produces customized plastics machinery, as the company ENGEL does, must remain flexible at the same time as ensuring efficiency.
-The company, which has its headquarters in Austria, has succeeded in realizing higher productivity at the same time as higher flexibility by employing a combination of a machining center and a flexible manufacturing system – and this despite the rapidly growing diversity of parts and therefore of production down to a batch size of 1.
+Companies producing customized plastics machinery, like the company ENGEL, must remain flexible while also ensuring efficiency.
+The company, which has its headquarters in Austria, has succeeded in realizing higher productivity as well as flexibility.
+This was done through a combination of a machining center and a flexible manufacturing system, and succeeded despite the diversity of parts and a production batch size of 1.

 ENGEL is the largest single-brand manufacturer of injection molding machines worldwide and one of the leading companies in the plastics machinery industry.
 “Our customers primarily originate in the automotive, packaging, medical technology and electronics industries.
 Furthermore, we also have a “Technical Molding” division, which is dedicated to technical injection molding of the type used for manufacturing toys, tool handles, chainsaw housings, or similar components”, explains Gerhard Stangl (Dipl.-Ing.), head of the division of production of small and medium-sized machines at ENGEL AUSTRIA GmbH, located in Schwertberg near Linz.